 This Black Forest Log Cake recipe was inspired by my black forest trifle and is popular at Christmas.
 It pairs well with any Christmas dinner but goes great with a turkey dinner or ham dinner.

-The original swiss roll recipe came from a recipe my son brought home from his cooking class in middle school.
+The original Swiss roll recipe came from a recipe my son brought home from his cooking class in middle school.
 He loves making it every year but this year I wanted to make something different.
 Since I love black forest cake so much, I wanted to turn it into a black forest yule log.

 You will need the following ingredients to make a Black Forest Yule log cake: